syncfusion-content/javascript-docs/js/api/ejKanban.md

 ### startEdit($div or key)
 {:#methods:startedit}

-Send an edit card request in kanban.Parameter will be Html element or primary key
+Send an edit card request in kanban.Parameter will be HTML element or primary key

   <table class="params">
     <thead>